Karamvir-Bains/Active-Journey/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-## Database Set-up
+## Working with Prisma and the Database

-Seed your dev database:
+Create your dev database:
 `npx prisma generate`

+db push uses the same engine as Prisma Migrate to synchronize your Prisma schema with your database schema.
+The db push command:
+`npx prisma db push`

 Run Database migration:
 `npx prisma migrate dev`

+Seed Database:
+`npx prisma seed`
+`prisma db seed`

+Reset Database:
+`prisma migrate reset`

 Start the Database Studio in the browser:
 `npx prisma studio`